theIoTLab/ProtocolAdapterManager/Protocol Adapter Developer Guidelines.md

 Generally, DAs provide communication and interoperability at channel and syntactic level.
 Some operational aspects are also managed by the DA with sensor devices.

 ###The Protocol Adapter Library
 The Protocol Adapter library is a library that contains all the objects and facilities (parcelable objects, AIDL interfaces, etc.) needed to develop applications that make use of the Protocol Adapter.
 Once included in your project, you won’t need to worry about low level details, but instead you can focus on implementing your logic, taking for granted the underlying infrastructure and functionalities provided by the Protocol Adapter.
-We released the library in the form of an AAR package.
+Please note that the library is not only for using in applications, but it is also used by us in the Protocol Adapter and in every Device Adapter.
+We released this library in the form of an AAR package.

 ##Working with the Protocol Adapter Library
 ###How to include the library in a project